 Examination of the era that led to the misleading phrase: "the fall of Rome."
-This course offers a more nuanced approach and examines Rome's interaction with barbarian tribes such as the Visigoths, Ostrogoths, Vandals, Burgundians, Langobards, Franks, and Huns.
-It explores Rome's evolving strategy in dealing with these groups, so-called "barbarians," from its initial attempts to conquer them to its forming client relationships with them.
-The course also considers the replacement of the western Roman empire by various successor states, the barbarian kingdoms, which eventually coalesced into early medieval Europe.
-3 Credits.
+This course investigates Rome's interaction with various barbarian groups (e.g. Visigoths, Ostrogoths, Vandals, Burgundians, Langobards, Franks, and Huns) and its evolving strategy in dealing with them.
+Considers the replacement of the western Roman empire by various successor states, the barbarian kingdoms, which eventually coalesced into early medieval Europe.